-MEMBERS' DECIDED NOT TO RANK THESE OPTIONS SINCE THE TOPICS WERE COVERED BY OTHER RANKED OPTIONS
+MEMBERS' DECIDED NOT TO RANK THESE OPTIONS SINCE THE TOPICS WERE COVERED BY OTHER RANKED OPTIONS OR THE ISSUE IS OTHERWISE RESOLVED

 - Allow the Commission to issue errata and publication.
-Provide clear definition of what constitutes errata. - Seek authority to issue errata only to clarify the intent of code amendments.
+Provide clear definition of what constitutes - Seek authority to issue errata only to clarify the intent of code amendments.
 Errata should include the ability to adopt the latest edition dates of adopted codes and standards into the adopted Code.